Carlos Mendes Gomes: Early life

 Born in Yeumbeul, Dakar Region, to a family of Bissau-Guinean and Gambian descent, Mendes Gomes and his family moved to Spain when he was a child, after his father Carlos sought work in construction.
 The family moved to Lanzarote.
+He is the cousin of the Gambian footballer Jacob Mendy.
+He was naturalized as a Spanish citizen.

-Career
+Club career

 Early career

 After spending 10 years at UD Lanzarote, Mendes Gomes moved on his own to Madrid aged 15, where he began playing for Getafe.
 A season later he signed for Atlético Madrid's youth teams.

 His family then moved to England, after his father thought it was better for the children's education, with the family relocating to Salford.
 Mendes Gomes could not speak any English and did not play football for a year.
 He then began playing for West Didsbury & Chorlton, scoring seven league goals in 50 games in all competitions during his two-season spell.

 Morecambe

 In May 2018, Mendes Gomes signed for Morecambe alongside Lamin Jagne, after being scouted whilst studying at The Manchester College and playing for their football academy.
 He made his professional debut on 14 August 2018, replacing Rhys Oates in a 3–1 EFL Cup away loss against Preston North End.
 He made 19 appearances for the club across the 2018–19 season, with 15 appearances coming in League Two.
 A one-year contract option was exercised by Morecambe at the end of the 2018–19 season.

 Mendes Gomes scored his first goal for Morecambe in a 2–1 defeat at home to Oldham Athletic on 26 December 2019.
 He was offered a new contract at the end of the 2019–20 season.

 In April 2021 he was linked with a transfer away from the club following a series of strong performances, which attracted praise from Morecambe manager Derek Adams.
 In May 2021 he was voted the Supporters' Player Of The Season.
-On 31 May 2021, he scored a 107th minute penalty in the League Two play-off Final, securing a 1–0 win against Newport County and Morecambe's first ever promotion to the third tier of English football.
+On 31 May 2021, he scored a 107th-minute penalty in the League Two play-off final, securing a 1–0 win against Newport County and Morecambe's first ever promotion to the third tier of English football.
 In June 2021 the club activated an extension to his contract.
 He was the club's top scorer in the 2020–21 season, with 15 goals.